Price Reset

 Odachi - Ceremonial Weapon Only for Chosen Ones

 Odachi is one of the most stunning Japanese swords ever designed.
 Do you need a centerpiece for your collection?
 Odachi sword might be it!
+The scabbard's paint finish adds to the overall appeal, making it visually attractive for collectors and enthusiasts.

 With various hang-forged carbon steel blades, ornamental scabbards, and sophisticated design, the Odachi sword is a true star if you are a Samurai sword collector.